yugabyte/yugabyte-db/docs/content/preview/drivers-orms/python/yugabyte-psycopg2.md

 </ul>

-The `YugabyteDB Smart Psycopg2 Driver` is cluster- and topology-aware.

-This page provides details for getting started with `YugabyteDB Psycopg2 Driver` for connecting to YugabyteDB YSQL API.

-[Yugabyte Psycopg2 driver](https://github.com/yugabyte/psycopg2) is a distributed python driver for [YSQL](/preview/api/ysql/) built on the [PostgreSQL psycopg2 driver](https://github.com/psycopg/psycopg2).
-Although the upstream PostgreSQL psycopg2 driver works with YugabyteDB, the Yugabyte driver enhances YugabyteDB by eliminating the need for external load balancers.
+The [Yugabyte Psycopg2 smart driver](https://github.com/yugabyte/psycopg2) is a distributed python driver for [YSQL](/preview/api/ysql/), built on the [PostgreSQL psycopg2 driver](https://github.com/psycopg/psycopg2).
+Although the upstream PostgreSQL psycopg2 driver works with YugabyteDB, the Yugabyte driver is cluster- and topology-aware, and eliminates the need for external load balancers.

-## CRUD Operations with YugabyteDB Psycopg2 Driver
+## CRUD operations with YugabyteDB Psycopg2 driver

 Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in the [Build an application](/preview/quick-start/build-apps/python/ysql-psycopg2/) page under the Quick start section.

 The following sections break down the quick start example to demonstrate how to perform common tasks required for Python application development using the YugabyteDB Psycopg2 driver.

+After completing these steps, you should have a working Python application that uses Psycopg2 to connect to your cluster, set up tables, run queries, and print out results.

-### Step 1: Add the YugabyteDB Driver Dependency
+### Step 1: Add the YugabyteDB driver dependency

 <!-- TODO: After publishing the driver -->

-### Step 2: Connect to your Cluster
+### Step 2: Connect to your cluster

 Python applications can connect to and query the YugabyteDB database.
 First, import the psycopg2 package.